 The celebrations continued with a Rosary Procession from the Beannachan to the present church led by Fr Calum for a Thanksgiving Mass.
 Fr Banyard preached at the Mass.
 There was a Vatersay-style Ceilidh thereafter.
 Prior to the church of Our Lady of the Waves and St. John being built in 1913 the people journeyed by boat on Sundays to attend Mass at Castlebay.
 But in the harsh weather of winter months this was not always possible.
 Once a month the priest visited the island and a house Mass was celebrated.
 Therefore the people were extremely grateful when the church building was finally completed.
 Since then many changes have occurred in island life.
 The people have survived through periods of struggle and hardship but have also enjoyed times of prosperity and happiness.
 Since 1991 Vatersay has been connected to Barra by a causeway and this has proved very beneficial to the island.
 Mass is presently celebrated on Friday mornings at Vatersay Church as well as when visiting priests celebrate Masses at Christmas and Easter.

-Special mention must be made of Father Peter Banyard SJ, who has come from St Aloysius in Glasgow to holiday on Vatersay for almost 40 years, providing Confession and Mass for the islanders when he can.
+Special mention must be made of Father Peter Banyard SJ, who has come from St Aloysius in Glasgow to holiday on Vatersay for over 40 years, providing Confession and Mass for the islanders when he can.
 Recent renovations to the church building have included a new roof, new windows and the the re-establishing of the original outer porch, with appropriate disabled-access ramp for the church.